kairsen/i2c_puppet-linux/LINUX.md

     cat -v

-The first one will print all of the printf output, and the second will show you how the keyboard works normally.
+The first one will print all of the printf output, and the second will show you how the keyboard works normally and what gets sent to the USB keyboard when a key is pressed..

 ## Compiling firmware on Linux

 I edit the files in <GIT>/ic2_puppet/all/ using my preferred editor.
 In my case, I use emacs.
 I have the keystroke combination "Control-C M" bound to compile, using

     (global-set-key "\C-cm" 'compile)